JessicaOAnabor/Sonic-EEG-Blockchain-Powered-Brainwave-AI-Model/README.md

 Kuo, T. T., Ohno-Machado, L., & Birtwell, D. (2019).
 Blockchain distributed ledger technologies for biomedical and health care applications.
 Journal of the American Medical Informatics Association, 25(9), 1211-1220.

+# Copyright Information

+This project (Sonic-EEG: Blockchain-Powered Brainwave AI Model) is solely the work of the contributor (Jessica O. Anabor) and does not infringe upon the intellectual property rights of any other individual or organization.